zrythm/zrythm/doc/user/projects/saving-loading.rst

 The auto-save interval can be changed (or disabled) in the preferences window.

-.. tip:: The backups are saved in the project's directory, under ``backups``
+.. tip:: The backups are saved in the project's directory, under :file:`backups`.